How to: Block legacy authentication to Azure AD with Conditional Access

 Conditional Access policies are enforced after first-factor authentication is completed.
 Conditional Access isn't intended to be an organization's first line of defense for scenarios like denial-of-service (DoS) attacks, but it can use signals from these events to determine access.

 Azure AD supports several of the most widely used authentication and authorization protocols including legacy authentication.
-Legacy authentication refers to protocols that use basic authentication.
-Typically, these protocols can't enforce any type of second factor authentication.
-Examples for apps that are based on legacy authentication are:
+Legacy authentication refers to basic authentication, a widely used industry-standard method for collecting user name and password information.
+Typically, legacy authentication clients can't enforce any type of second factor authentication.
+Examples of applications that commonly or only use legacy authentication are:

 How can you prevent apps using legacy authentication from accessing your tenant's resources?
 The recommendation is to just block them with a Conditional Access policy.
 If necessary, you allow only certain users and specific network locations to use apps that are based on legacy authentication.